If your question isn’t answered here please contact [email protected]

 Yes – in fact, previous applicants have entered a second time and gone through to win their category.

 The Awards provide a perfect opportunity for you to propel your charity’s work into the spotlight, to influence policymakers and funders and to boost the morale of your staff and stakeholders.

 When do entries open?

-Entries for 2020 open on Friday 1 November, you will be able to download an entry form from the website.
+Entries for the Rathbones Covid-19 Response Award open on 2020 open on Monday 1 March, you will be able to download an entry form from the website.

 When do entries close?